1711 – Campaign in Catalonia

 On 20 January, while Noailles was still besieging Gerona, the Maréchal de Vendôme launched an offensive against the positions of FML Wetzel's Corps in Aragon: Pertus Infantry was forced to evacuate Troncedo; the volunteers under Don Louis Bravo were expelled from Castro (present-day La Puebla de Castro); and FML Schober's troops were driven out of Estadilla.
 Meanwhile the cavalry of Philip V marched against Calasanz.

 On 26 January, Vendôme's offensive in Aragon prompted General Luccini to retire to Arén with Buol Infantry.
+On the same day, Schellart Cavalry left Gerona and marched to Hostalrich.

 On 27 January, Archduke Charles VI of Austria held a council of war.
 Since a relief of Gerona was not possible before 31 January, it was decided to concentrate efforts on the defence of Catalonia.
 Most of the Allied troops were now posted along a line extending from Montblanc to Igualada and Cardona.
 However, Browne de Camus Infantry was still occupying Balaguer on the right bank of the Segre River, the corps of Major-General Schober was at Cinca, and the Imperialist troops led by FML Baron Wetzel were at Noguera.